syamil-khairil/syamil-khairil.github.io/README.md

 ## License

 This portfolio is for personal academic and professional use.
-© 2025 Ahmad Zulhilmi bin Zakaria · UniSZA FIK
+© 2026 Muhammad Syamil Bin Mohd Khairil · UniSZA FIK